 Today, Advanced Ultra-Violet Systems (AUVS)—led by one of the foremost experts on microbial UV radiation as a sanitizing agent—is

 addressing these gaps with the KR615 Germicidal Enclosure.

-KR615 from AUVS puts the solution where the problem is: Bedside, in every room to decontaminate device surfaces, which are proven vehicles of cross contamination.
+KR615 from AUVS puts the solution where the problem is: through-out your hospital to disinfect mobile devices, which are proven agents of cross contamination.
 Designed using patented germicidal advanced UV technology, the KR615 is a more efficient, less expensive and user friendly solution compared to wipes or liquid disinfectants.

 Simply place each item in the enclosure and press the button.
-The KR615 runs through a 45-second UV decontamination cycle.
+The KR615 runs through a 55-second UV disinfection cycle.
 UV is the leading microbial sanitizing agent available.
 The process can be repeated, not only during room cleaning and turn-over, but as frequently as needed, even while the patient is in the room.

 The KR615 allows hospitals to sanitize the devices most often handled by healthcare workers, patients and family members, helping prevent the spread of infection in and out of the hospital.

 Drug-resistant superbugs associated with HAIs are killed by the destructive effects of the UV 254 nm germicidal wavelength used in the AUVS KR615 Sanitizer.

 Dr. Wayne Clark, a recognized expert in germicidal UV applications, developed the KR615 specifically to address the spread of infection in healthcare environments.